-Considering a family trip to Belfast?
+Considering a family holiday in Belfast?
 You could not choose a better place.
-This vibrant, family friendly city is a wonderful place to explore with children of all ages.
+This vibrant, family-friendly city is a wonderful place to explore with children of all ages.

-We’ve taken the hard work out of keeping the kids entertained with our guide to things to do in Belfast for the whole family.
+We’ve taken the hard work out of keeping the kids entertained with our guide of best attractions and things to do in Belfast for the whole family.

 Things to do in Belfast with toddlers

 There’s lots to keep wobblers and toddlers entertained in Belfast whatever the weather.
 There are some great indoor and outdoor attractions in Belfast.

 Streamvale Open Farm

 Are your little ones learning the names of animals or the sounds they make?
 What a better way to learn than with a visit to an open farm.
 Streamvale Open Farm is only a short drive from Belfast.
 It is also home to cows, sheep, ponies and lots of small animals.
 During cuddle time, your children will have a chance to pet rabbits, chick’s or even puppies.
 This is a fun thing to do in Belfast with your little ones.
 What a lovely way to spend some quality family time.

 Roar and Explore Belfast